Sudosups/Lithe/README.md

 ## Building LITHE

-With the beauty of Open Software, you can build LITHE for yourself if you find it easier than running binaires.
-We have a variaty of instructions so you're not short on how to do things for yourself.
+With the beauty of Open Software, you can build LITHE for yourself if you find it easier than running binaries.
+We have a variety of instructions so you're not short on how to do things for yourself.
 Codebase

 | Platform | Description |